-The 20th Day of the Blessed Month of Tout
+The 17th Day of the Blessed Month of Bashans

-May his prayers and blessings be with us all, and Glory be to God forever.
+May His prayers be with us and Glory be to our God forever.
 Amen.